jeshuaerickson/holidayhack2020/README.md

 const SANTA_PASSWORD = 'santapass';
 ~~~

-- Step 1: Click on the Point-of-Sale terminal
-- Step 2: Foo

 ## Objective No. 4: Operate the Santavator

 Talk to Pepper Minstix in the entryway to get some hints about the Santavator.

 ![](screenshots/objective-4-completed.jpg)

-- foo

 ## Objective No. 5: Open HID Lock